What your competitors are learning at NVIDIA GTC

 • Localhost Mode

-External Monitor Mode#
+#What is External Monitor Mode?

-Using localhost mode, the integration can be installed on every node of a Redis Enterprise cluster.
+Using localhost mode, the integration can be installed on every node of a Redis Software cluster.
 This allows the user to correlate OS level metrics with Redis-specific metrics for faster root cause analysis.
-Only the Redis Enterprise cluster leader will submit metrics and events to Datadog.
+Only the Redis Software cluster leader will submit metrics and events to Datadog.
 In the event of a migration of the cluster leader, the new cluster leader will begin to submit data to Datadog.

 For this demo, we will be leveraging localhost mode as we just have two nodes to configure.